dyhes/zulip/templates/zerver/help/import-from-slack.md

 You can send password reset emails to all users in your organization, which will allow them to set an initial password.

-If you imported your organization into Zulip Cloud, simply e-mail [support@zulip.com](mailto:support@zulip.com) to request this.
+If you imported your organization into Aloha Cloud, simply e-mail [support@zulip.com](mailto:support@zulip.com) to request this.

 !!! warn ""
-    To avoid confusion, first make sure that the users in your organization are aware that their Slack account has been moved to Zulip, and are expecting to receive a password reset email.
+    To avoid confusion, first make sure that the users in your organization are aware that their Slack account has been moved to Aloha, and are expecting to receive a password reset email.

 #### Send password reset emails (self-hosted organization)